 It’s first in best dressed for the shaded gazebos, so get there early if you plan to spend the entire day here.

 SWIMMING & CLIFF JUMPING

-The rocks can be slippery when wet at which is why I recommend putting on your waterproof shoes and always do a depth check before going cliff jumping.
+The rocks can be slippery when wet which is why I recommend putting on your waterproof shoes and always doing a depth check before going cliff jumping.

-A range of cliff jumps start from as little as 1 meter and up to about 8 meters.
+A range of cliff jumps starts from as little as 1 meter and up to about 8 meters.
 As always with cliff jumping, take care and do so at your own risk.